Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/02-test-two.md

 <hr>

-### Controller Method Two
-Now that we know a POST route works, let's add in our model and our database.

 ### Code
-Let's write another controller method.
+Now that we know a POST route works, let's add in our model and our database in another controller method.
 This time you'll need to import the `test.js` model.
 You'll put the next controller method underneath the first one:
 ```js
 var express = require('express')
 var router = express.Router()